Image by Baloncici Getty Images

 Sitting on a rocky outcrop 7km from town, Castello di Miramare is Trieste's elegiac bookend, the fanciful neo-Gothic home of the hapless Archduke Maximilian of Austria.
 Maximilian originally came to Trieste in the 1850s as the commander-in-chief of Austria's imperial navy, an ambitious young aristocrat known for his liberal ideas.
 But in 1867 he was shot by a republican firing squad in Mexico, after briefly, and rather foolishly, taking up the obsolete crown.

 Maximilian was a keen botanist and the castle boasts 22 hectares of gardens, which burst with the colour and scent of rare and exotic trees.
-To get to the castle from the city centre, take bus 6 to Grignano, a 15-minute walk away.
+To get to the castle from the city centre, take bus 6 to Grignano, from which it's a 15-minute walk.